 Our Nutrition Program focuses on providing residents with healthy lifestyle choices and eating habits.
 Our nutritionists and culinary staff educate residents about proper nutrition in addition to creating healthy meal plans.

 At Newport Academy, we also eat local, organic food sourced and delivered by SPUD (Sustainable Produce Urban Delivery).
 Moreover we serve protein, fiber-rich, vegetables, organic greens, and whole grains at every meal.
 We also cultivate our own fruits and vegetables in our garden as part of our Horticulture Program.
+We also have a one-acre farm and live chickens onsite in California and extensive greenhouses in Connecticut.
+These live farming installations allow teens to experience the real-life connection to their food.
+This awareness and sense of interconnectedness are highly beneficial for mental health.

 Meals at Newport Academy